openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 For the composite KEM schemes defined in {{kem-alg-specs}} the following procedure MUST be used to compute the KEK that wraps a session key.
-The construction is a one-step key derivation function compliant to
+The construction is a one-step key derivation function compliant to {{SP800-56C}}
-{{SP800-56C}} Section 4 based on the KMAC256 MAC algorithm defined in
+Section 4, based on KMAC256 {{SP800-185}}.
-{{SP800-185}}.
 It is given by the following algorithm.

     //   multiKeyCombine(eccKeyShare, kyberKeyShare, fixedInfo)
     //   Input: